mattveeye/MERN-Stack-User-Management-Application/README.md

-# 🌐 MERN Stack User Management Application w/ Docker 🐋
+# 🌐 MERN Stack User Management Application w/ Docker (Compose)  🐋

 > **A modern, secure, and responsive user management dockerized dashboard built with the MERN stack and Material UI.**